This post was updated April 9, 2020 to include FMCSA clarifications and expansions to their emergency declaration.

-On March 13, 2020 the Federal Motor Carrier Safety Administration issued an emergency declaration that impacts Hours of Service (HOS) rules regulating the trucking industry and provided an update on March 18 with some clarifications.
+On April 8, 2020 the Federal Motor Carrier Safety Administration expanded their emergency declaration that impacts Hours of Service (HOS) rules regulating the trucking industry.
 While it is common for FMCSA to issue these declarations for loads involved with disaster response, such as hurricanes and fire response, this declaration may be the broadest they have ever issued.

 Here is what you need to know